christiankakesa/oie/README.md

 # Jeu de l'Oie

+This _goose game_ is for playing with my kids.

-Playing with kids this __Goose game__, implemented in HTML5/JavaScript and propulsed with [Crystal](https://crystal-lang.org/) programming language.
+__Oie__ is implemented in HTML5/JavaScript and propulsed with [Crystal](https://crystal-lang.org/) programming language.

 ## Requirements